alronz/b2c-database-selection/Redis/Data Modeling/relational_data.md

 1) "c"
 ````

-SUNION is also used to return the elements of a set that results from the union of all the provided sets.
+SUNION is used to return the elements of a set that results from the union of all the provided sets.
 SUNIONSTORE is the same but can store the result in a destinations set.
 Example is given below:

 ````
 redis> SADD key1 "a"